gvwilson/thirdbit/src/fiction/booksters-apprentice/index.md

 As soon as they were gone, Razi threw back his quilt.
-"You'll have to help me with my sandals," he told Erileine crisply, sitting up and swinging his long, skinny legs off the bed.  "*La*, now where is---*ayah*."
+"You'll have to help me with my sandals," he told Erileine crisply, sitting up and swinging his long, skinny legs off the bed.  "*La*, now where is—*ayah*."
 He braced one hand against the wall, blinked a few times, and then reached for the green bottle with the sword-hilt cork that stood on the floor.